moderneinc/rewrite-recipe-starter/README.md

   * [AssertEqualsToAssertThatTest](./src/test/java/com/yourorg/AssertEqualsToAssertThatTest.java) - A test class for the `AssertEqualsToAssertThat` recipe.
 * [AppendToReleaseNotes](./src/main/java/com/yourorg/AppendToReleaseNotes.java) - A ScanningRecipe that appends a message to the release notes of a project.
   * [AppendToReleaseNotesTest](./src/test/java/com/yourorg/AppendToReleaseNotesTest.java) - A test class for the `AppendToReleaseNotes` recipe.
+* [FindSpringBeans](./src/main/java/com/yourorg/FindSpringBeans.java) - A recipe that demonstrates how to use Traits to produce a data table on Spring `@Bean`s in a project.
+  * [FindSpringBeansTest](./src/test/java/com/yourorg/FindSpringBeansTest.java) - A test class for the `FindSpringBeans` recipe.
 * [ClassHierarchy](./src/main/java/com/yourorg/ClassHierarchy.java) - A recipe that demonstrates how to produce a data table on the class hierarchy of a project.
   * [ClassHierarchyTest](./src/test/java/com/yourorg/ClassHierarchyTest.java) - A test class for the `ClassHierarchy` recipe.
 * [UpdateConcoursePipeline](./src/main/java/com/yourorg/UpdateConcoursePipeline.java) - A recipe that demonstrates how to update a Concourse pipeline, as an example of operating on Yaml files.